Florune/florune-documentation/src/terms.md

 * tax advice
 * compliance guidance
 * regulatory guidance

-Any documentation or information provided through the Platform is for **general and informational purposes only**.
+* arbitration or dispute resolution

-You are solely responsible for consulting **independent legal counsel** regarding:
+Users are solely responsible for consulting **independent legal counsel** and resolving any disputes.
+Florune does **not intervene, mediate, or enforce** any agreements or external jurisdictional decisions.

-* local cryptocurrency or digital asset laws
-* contract enforcement rules
-* taxation
-* compliance with the laws applicable to you

-Florune assumes no responsibility for your legal decisions.

 ---

-# **4. No Guarantee of Court Recognition**
+## **4. No Guarantee of Court Recognition**

 Florune does **not** guarantee that any court, arbitration body, or authority will accept or recognize: